 - Seizing bank accounts

-A parent who knowingly or willfully fails to pay may also be held in contempt and face jail time.
-The courts are typically reluctant to take this step because the paying parent will not be able to earn the income to pay the child support if they are incarcerated.
+A parent who knowingly or willfully fails to pay child support in Long Island or the rest of New York may also be held in contempt and face jail time.
+The courts are typically reluctant to take this step because the paying parent will not be able to earn the income to pay the support payments if they are incarcerated.

 Contact our experienced New York and Long Island child support attorneys

-Please contact us if you are seeking to establish or modify or enforce a child support order.
+Please contact us if you are seeking to establish or modify or enforce a child support order in Nassau County or the rest of Long Island.
 We will guide you through this challenging time to find the best solution for you and your children.
 We look forward to speaking with you.